dtsmith2001/dtsmith2001.github.io/index.md

 # Python

-I'm investigating logging in Python a bit further.
-I'm looking at [timed rotation log handlers with compression](http://stackoverflow.com/questions/8467978/python-want-logging-with-log-rotation-and-compression).
-I'll add this to my [Python learning](https://github.com/dtsmith2001/python-learning-code) repository.
+I added [timed rotation log handlers with compression](http://stackoverflow.com/questions/8467978/python-want-logging-with-log-rotation-and-compression) to my [Python learning](https://github.com/dtsmith2001/python-learning-code) repository.

+I am [monitoring my memory usage](http://pythonforbiologists.com/index.php/measuring-memory-usage-in-python/) using the ```resource``` package.
+It only works on Posix systems, however.
+I am displaying the maximum memory used during the lifetime of the program, which is very useful when doing grid searches or large number of trees with larger data sets.

+And I've also figured out how to [use Jupyter notebooks remotely using ssh tunneling](http://www.datasciencebytes.com/bytes/2015/12/18/using-jupyter-notebooks-securely-on-remote-linux-machines/).
+It's very simple, and allows me to move my work off my Windows 10 laptop onto a RedHat box with a lot more memory.
+I;ve had problems lately running out of memory.

 # Dotfiles